Habatakurikei/llmmaster/README.md

 ```

 ## Applications
 - Multi-AI brainstorming web app monju [https://monju.ai](https://monju.ai).
-This app generates ideas from 3 different LLMs simultaneously, and then shows the result in a mindmap.
+This app generates ideas from 3 different LLMs simultaneously, and then shows the result in mindmap.

 ## Notes